chef/chef-web-docs/layouts/shortcodes/delivery_integration_ldap_configure.md

-To configure LDAP for Chef Automate:
+To configure LDAP for Workflow:

-1. Open `/etc/delivery/delivery.rb` and enter the LDAP attributes you want Chef Automate to use.
+1. Open `/etc/delivery/delivery.rb` and enter the LDAP attributes you want Workflow to use.
 If you do not specify an LDAP port, the default port of `3269` is used.

     ``` ruby